rmezameza/hci-team312-alarm-app/README.md

 We improved this prototype after twelve interviews.
 The colors represents the University of Vienna (cooperate design) and it includes a dark theme.
 The Logo is also based on the cooperate design of the University of Vienna.
 Every alarm situation has its own color representation.
-In this prototype there is a mock button for a fire alarm, which is represented in red.
+In this prototype there is a mock button for a fire alarm, which is represented by the color red.

 The prototype supports German and English.